uniphier/uniphier-bl/README.md

 --------------------

 To create the ready-to-burn image, the GZIP-compressed BL2 image `bl2.bin.gz` is also needed.
-Follow the document in ARM Trusted Firmware to build this image.
+Follow the document in TF-A to build this image.

 Then, concatenate the two as follows: